By using this site, you agree to the Privacy Policy and Terms of Use.

 As Colorado navigates the challenges of water scarcity, these forward-thinking measures and collaborative efforts are shaping a more water-wise landscape that prioritizes environmental resilience and community participation.
 The emphasis on alternative landscaping practices and the phasing out of water-intensive turf heralds a new era of responsible water management, positioning Colorado as a leader in sustainable practices for future generations.

-Alice Trout October 11, 2023
+Howard Daniels October 11, 2023

 Share this Article